sodacan-net/sodacan-core/webserver/README.md

 The system administrator can assign specific permissions to individual users.

 ### Implementation
-HTML is served statically.
-The pages access the SodaCan RESTful API.
+HTML pages are served statically.
+The pages, in turn, access the SodaCan RESTful API.
 Many aspects of the user interface are updated dynamically using Server Sent Events (SSE).
 No polling needed.
 This provides a relatively low bandwidth means of displaying the current state of modules.
 A page opens a single "subscription" channel to the server which in turn sends module definitions (JSON SodaCan module AST format) and variable updates.

 Bootstrap and JQuery are used extensively in the HTML pages.